-When the user generates Python for either the GUI module or the support module as described above the Python console window appears with the generated code inside the upper text box.
+When the user generates Python for either the GUI module or the support module as described above, the Python Console window appears with the generated code inside the upper text box.
 It has the following appearance:

 The upper text box contains the generated text with a bit of colorization applied.
 The lower text box contains any generated output from running the source program.
 The Python Console is a ttk::panedwindow which allows one to move the sash between the two text boxes.

 To execute the generated Python module, just click on the Run button of the ‘Python console’.
 Unless you have written the necessary functions not much will happen other than providing a preview of the GUI.
-The skeletal functions that are generated automatically for callbacks to print the function name in the Execution Output window using the Print function.
-On Linux or OS X the function name will appear immediately; on Windows, when execution is terminated.
+The skeletal functions that are generated automatically for callbacks print the function name in the Execution Output window using the Print function.
+On Linux or OS X the function name will appear immediately in the execution window; on Windows, when execution is terminated.
 The Print function works fine for Python 2.7 or 3.x.
 See the penultimate paragraph of this section which discusses this more.
 As explained in the Rework section, the GUI module will not execute unless there is a existing support module.
 If the GUI code has been modified to include new callbacks then one shouldn’t expect the GUI code to execute until those callbacks have been incorporated in the support module.